isomerpages/moe-evergreensec/_about-us/School Song & Pledge.md

 ## **Our School Song**
 <iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/mEbUdUAhJTU" height="315" width="560"></iframe>

-Videography by Digital Media Club, Song Lyrics by Steven Goh, Arranged by James Lye.

 This time of youth, our years at Evergreen
 We learn to be the best that we can be
 To think and care with all our hearts and minds